Intro to Graph Theory

 Paths, Cycles, and Trees in CS and ML

 These three structures are foundation of algorithmic graph theory.
 Shortest paths (Dijkstra's algorithm, Bellman-Ford) power routing in networks and are the foundation of graph distance metrics used in node embedding methods like DeepWalk.
-Cycle detection determines whether a graph is a tree or a DAG (directed acyclic graph), which is critical in dependency resolution, topological sorting, and the structure of Bayesian networks.
+Cycle detection determines whether an undirected graph is a forest (cycle-free) and whether a directed graph is a DAG (directed acyclic graph), which is critical in dependency resolution, topological sorting, and the structure of Bayesian networks.
 Trees themselves underlie decision trees, random forests, and hierarchical clustering, while spanning trees provide the minimal connected substructure of a graph - the starting point for Kruskal's and Prim's algorithms in network design.

 Example: Cycle & Induced Subgraph